Project Management For Non-Managerial Positions

 Course Summary

-• To be able to apply best practices in planning/organising projects
+• Apply best practices in planning/organising projects

-• To be able to implement the five project management processes
+• Implement the five project management processes

-• To be able to work effectively within a project team
+• Work effectively within a project team

 • Ministerial & Ministerial Committee Level Professionals